 Student respondents in 2022 – (1) nearly 90% selected “Walk/Roll”, (2) nearly 82.5% selected “Bus”, and (3) nearly 41.5% selected “Personal bicycle” as one of their top three preferred modes of travel.

 Mobility Implementation Plan (miPlan):

-MTD coordinated the Mobility Implementation Plan (miPLAN) to find out what mobility options Champaign, Urbana, and Savoy want as a community and how to bring those options to fruition.
+MTD coordinated the miPLAN to find out what mobility options Champaign, Urbana, and Savoy want as a community and how to bring those options to fruition.
 The first phase of miPLAN was an extensive public input period and market analysis done by asking students, employees, and residents what mobility options they want now and in the future.
-Surveys conducted in 2007 as part of the miPLAN Phase One research helped inform the Campus Bicycle Plan.
+Surveys conducted in 2007 as part of the miPlan Phase One research helped inform the Campus Bicycle Plan.

 In 2007, the Mobility Implementation Plan (miPlan) survey included questions about bicycle ridership.
 About half of the students had access to a bicycle, and 42 percent reported using a bicycle at least once a week.
 Additionally, four percent of employees reported using a bicycle as their primary mode of transportation, while 70 percent owned a bicycle.
 At the time of the survey, there were 41,495 students and 11,676 employees on campus which implies there were 17,428 student bicyclists and 467 employee bicycle commuters.